24th Month Blogging

 Social Media

 Unfortunately, I haven’t been able to pinpoint the reason for this continued decrease.
-I think my pins are mostly well designed, pretty, and lots of them do have clear calls to action.
-I use the same pinning strategy that I have been all year, which brought me tons of success in the spring and summer.
+I think my pins are well-designed and pretty, and many have clear calls to action.
+I used the same pinning strategy all year, which brought great success in the spring and summer.
 Also, like I said last month, I continue to gain followers, and my “reach” is listed as over 130K.

-Figuring out where I went wrong on Pinterest and finding a way to fix it is going to be one of my top priorities for the next few months.
+Figuring out what went wrong on Pinterest and finding a way to fix it will be one of my top priorities for the next few months.

 Direct Hits